Our Commitment to Research Integrity

 Ethical Business Practices

-Ownership, Management, Governing Bodies
+Ownership, Management, and Governing Bodies:

 Common Ground Research Networks is not-for-profit corporation registered in the State of Illinois, USA, organized and operated pursuant to the General Not For Profit Corporation Act of 1986, 805 ILCS 105/101.01, et seq., (the "Act") or the corresponding section of any future Act.